skurmedel/webglmat/README.md

 License
 -------

-Check each individual file, the libraries are not mine, but everything else is and is under MIT.
+Check each individual file, the libraries (Three.js, jQuery etc) are not made by me, but are generally available with a very liberal license.
+Some of the cubemaps comes from humus.name and are under CC 3.0 Attribution.

+The teapot model I don't really know.
+The original Utah teapot dataset is kind of public domain.

+Everything signed by me is under MIT for this project.